Skip to content

 Logger Log Printing

-Use FTLogger for custom log output, need to enable FTLoggerConfig.setEnableCustomLog(true).
+Use FTLogger for custom log output, requires enabling FTLoggerConfig.setEnableCustomLog(true).

-Current log content is limited to 30 KB, exceeding characters will be truncated.
+Currently, log content is limited to 30 KB, characters beyond this limit will be truncated

 /**

-* Store a single log data locally for synchronization
+* Store a single log data locally and sync

 *